matiasmerko/ADS/README.md

 # ADS
-Above you will find my solutions of the homework i had duringAlgorithms and Data Structures course
+Above you will find my solutions of the homework i had during Algorithms and Data Structures course